-Remember to check which hospital you are due at before setting out.
+Remember to check which hospital you're due at before setting out.

 Arriving at the hospital

 The clinic receptionist will book you in and explain what will happen next.
-Please let the receptionist know if any of your personal details have changed, eg your address.
+Please let the receptionist know if any of your personal details have changed, like your address.

 To help us meet your needs we will ask you questions about your ethnic background.
-You do not have to answer these if you do not want to.
+You do not have to answer these if you don't want to.

-We do our best not to keep you waiting, although delays are sometimes unavoidable.
-We will tell you if there is likely to be a delay.
+We do our best not to keep you waiting, although delays sometimes happen.
+We'll tell you if there is likely to be a delay.

 Your medical team